nasuni-labs/nasuni-api-utilities/README.md

 PowerShell NMC API Scripts to manage antivirus violations.

 ### Export Antivirus Violations to CSV
-This script uses the NMC API to export antivirus violations for all volume and Edge Appliances in an Account to a CSV.\
+This script uses the NMC API to export antivirus violations for all volumes and Edge Appliances in an Account to a CSV.\
 **Required Inputs**: NMC hostname, tokenFile, reportFile, limit\
 **Compatibility**: Nasuni 7.10 or higher required\
 **Name**: [/Cyber_Resilience/Antivirus/ExportAntivirusViolationsToCSV.ps1](/Cyber_Resilience/Antivirus/ExportAntivirusViolationsToCSV.ps1)